 First of all, before you dive in and start grabbing images, let's have a quick discourse about image licenses.

-Buying the image is no guarantee that it won't show up on someone else's website however as they are sold on a “non-exclusive” contract basis but you can use them in an unlimited number of projects and any media.
+Buying the image is no guarantee that it won't show up on someone else's website; however, as they sell on a "non-exclusive" contract basis.
+Still, you can use the images in an unlimited number of projects and any media.

 Many of the "free" resources that I'm about to list will need no attribution or acknowledgement of where you obtained the image, but it's always worth reading the terms and conditions of each site to make sure you know you are not going to be in copyright infringement.